thubtenrigzin/dotfiles/.github/README.md

-# Thubtenrigzin's dotfiles
+# Dotfiles

-All the configuration files for my multiplatform development environment.
+All the configuration files for a multiplatform development environment.

-## Neovim
+## nvim

-This is the repository containing my main custom setup by using [NvChad](https://github.com/NvChad/NvChad) as a base configuration.
+This is the repository containing my main custom setup of Neovim by using [NvChad](https://github.com/NvChad/NvChad) as a base configuration.